opentok/accelerator-annotation-android/README.md

 ```

 The `AnnotationsToolbar` offers the following actions:

 - _Freehand Annotation_: Handwritten annotation
 - _Text Annotation_: Text label annotations.
 - _Color Picker_: Select a color for the annotation.
 - _Erase_: Delete the most recent annotation.
 - _Screen Capture_: Take a screenshot of the annotations.
 - _Done_: Clear all annotations and re-enabling scrolling.

 #### Add a custom annotation renderer

-If you would like to create a new instance of the `AnnotationsVideoRenderer` class or a new custom video renderer, for example, to manage the screencapture option in the annotations toolbar, start with this line of code:
+If you would like to create a new instance of the `AnnotationsVideoRenderer` class or a new custom video renderer, for example, to manage the screen capture option in the annotations toolbar, start with this line of code:

 ```java
 AnnotationsVideoRenderer mRenderer = new AnnotationsVideoRenderer(this);
 ```

 #### Attach the annotation canvas to a view